 - This does NOT include separate submissions.
 Submitting, say, five DIFFERENT stories over the course of a submission period is perfectly okay.
 I am referring to people who submit THE SAME EXACT PASTA multiple times simply because they didn’t read the FAQ and don’t understand/don’t care that they are not guaranteed an instant response.

-- Submitting REWRITES and EDITED VERSIONS of your pasta that was previously posted on Crappypasta is okay and encouraged.
-What will get you banned is resubmitting THE SAME EXACT PASTA that was already rejected and posted on Crappypasta.
-This is stupid and only clogs up the queue.
+- Submitting REWRITES and EDITED VERSIONS of your pasta that was either rejected or previously posted on Crappypasta is okay and encouraged.
+What will get you banned is resubmitting THE SAME EXACT PASTA that was already rejected and/or posted on Crappypasta.
+This is stupid, pointless, and only clogs up the queue.

-- If you have somehow managed to trigger the Sucuri auto-ban (you’ll know as the site will direct you to a page telling you that you have been blocked by Sucuri; if you don’t see this page, you are not IP banned) and you believe it’s in error, use the Contact Us form to let me know.
+- If you have somehow managed to trigger the Sucuri auto-ban (you’ll know as the site will direct you to a page telling you that you have been blocked by Sucuri; if you don’t see this page, you are not IP banned), in most cases you don’t need to do anything – it will automatically clear within a day or two.
+However, if the ban persists and you believe it’s in error, use the Contact Us form to let me know.
 MAKE SURE TO PROVIDE YOUR IP ADDRESS, otherwise I cannot do anything about it.
 If I look into it and believe it was the filter being overzealous, I will give you a one-time courtesy and unblock you.
 However, if you ever trigger the autoban again, it will be final.
 Likewise, if I look into your blocked IP’s history and find anything suspicious or questionable about the way you’ve been accessing the site, I will let the ban stay in place.

 - I reserve the right to change or add on to this list as I see fit; unfortunately, I cannot foresee every obnoxious thing that people will do.
 However, if someone does do something that necessitates an addition to this list, I WILL add it here so that other people are aware of what not to do.